jlord/sheetsee.js/docs/sheetsee-charts.md

 _[View Demo](/demos/demo-chart.html)_

-Sheetsee.js provides three [d3.js](http://d3js.org/) chart options to use with your spreadsheet data: a bar chart, line chart and pie graph.
+Sheetsee.js provides three [d3.js](http://d3js.org/) chart options to use with your spreadsheet data: a bar chart, line graph and pie chart.
 You can also plug in your own custom d3.js chart to sheetsee, read about that [here](custom-charts.md).

 ## Make a Chart

 Sheetsee.js comes with a d3.js bar, pie and line chart.
-Each requires your data be an _array of objects_, with objects containing "label" and "units" key/value pairs.
+Each requires your data be an _array of objects_, with objects containing `label` and `units` key/value pairs.
 See the section above on Your Data to learn about formatting.

 Experiment with the charts to find the correct size your `<div>` will need to be to hold the chart with your data in it nicely.

-You can also make your own d3 chart in a separate .js file, link to that and pass your data on to it.
+You can also make your own d3 chart in a separate .js file, link to that in your HTML head and pass your data on to it after Tabletop.js returns.
 Information [here](docs/custom-charts.md) on using your own chart.

 ### Bar Chart